simplySameen/SkyCheck/README.md

 - **Forecast:** View detailed weather forecasts including high and low temperatures with visual images for the next 7 days.
 - **Dropdown Menu:** Easily find weather information for any city or region.
 - **Interactive Site:** With Hover Features and more.
+- **Supports All Screen Types:** Functioning website on all devices

 <br>